The Science of Rainbows - Introduction

 visable spectrum diagram red, orange, yellow, green, blue and violet light depicted as waves, illustrating how red has the widest wavelength and violet has the smallest

-Each wavelength (380-750 nm) corresponds to a different color.
+Each wavelength (380-750 nanometers) corresponds to a different color.
 Violet wavelengths are the shortest and red are the longest.

 Purple and the Visible Spectrum

-Notice how the visible spectrum (defined by individual wavelengths) spans from purplish blue to red, but light can come in more colors (magenta, purple, white, etc).
+Notice how the visible spectrum spans from purplish blue to red, but light can come in more colors (magenta, purple, white, etc).

 diagram showing blue and red making magenta and purple, and all colors on the visable spectrum mixing to make white